 You can find the application form here.

-Once we receive a completed form, we will accept or decline your application as a vulnerable customer within 10 working days.
-If it is declined, we will inform you of the reason, if it is accepted, we will provide you with an alternative means to contact 111 as soon as reasonably possible.
+Once we receive a completed form, we will accept or decline your application as a vulnerable consumer within 10 working days and give you an overview of the dispute resolution process.
+If it is declined, we will inform you of the reason.
+If it is accepted, we will provide you with an alternative means to contact 111 as soon as reasonably possible.

 How will Wireless Nation use this information on the application form?

 Wireless Nation will only use the information collected on the form to process an application.
 Beyond this, Wireless Nation has a requirement to securely store this information as required by the Code in the event we are asked by the Commission to provide information supporting an application.
-This requires us to store your information for a period of 5 years or more after you stop being a Wireless Nation customer, your application is declined, or the person stopped being a vulnerable consumer.
+This requires us to store your information for a period of 5 years or more after you stop being a Wireless Nation customer; or 5 years from when your application is accepted, withdrawn or declined; or 5 years from when the person stopped being a vulnerable consumer.

 If you send us additional information in support of your application (for example a certificate confirming your medical status) we will record that we have seen and reviewed these.
 We will then destroy any supporting documents you have sent us.
 Therefore, it is important that you only send us copies of these documents and you keep the originals safe yourself.